 2. Bacterial Infections

 Bacterial skin infections are known as pyoderma.
-There are several different kinds of pyoderma, but the common symptoms are:
+There are several different kinds of pyoderma, but the common signs are:

 - Itchy and red skin